edilla01/week1-challenge/README.md

-combine css for three articles in content class into .content article deleted class names for three content articles, no longer needed move all css for content section to be near eachother
+combine css for three articles in content class into .content article deleted class names for three content articles, no longer needed move all css for content section to be near eachother remove css for p bc it defines the font size as 16 px but that's already the default.

 ## Tests

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them.